HSkul/homebridge-audio-stream/README.md

 # homebridge-audio-stream

-Attempt to modify Homebridge-radio-player-plus to work with node-ffplay due to the error that crashes homebridge when audio stream is stopped (apparently a node issue) for Radio Player Plus
+Attempt to modify Homebridge-radio-player-plus to work with mpc/mpd due to the error that crashes homebridge when audio stream is stopped (apparently a node issue) for Radio Player Plus